marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ## Network

-- 5 addresses are not usable in each range (0=NetAddress,1=AWS-VPC-router,2=AWS-DNS,3=AWS-Future-Use,255=Broadcast=Reserved-as-not-usable).
+- 5 addresses are not usable in each range, example for a /24:
+  - 0=NetAddress,
+  - 1=AWS-VPC-router,
+  - 2=AWS-DNS,
+  - 3=AWS-Future-Use,
+  - 255=Broadcast=Reserved-as-not-usable.
 - VPCs support IPv4 netmask range from /16 to /28.
 - VPCs can have public addresses but still require a NAT for the outbound traffic.

 ### Services

-- AWS managed VPN: simple VPN connection
+- AWS managed VPN: simple VPN connection, either client based, or for site-to-site.
+Site-to-site can be used in combination of Global Accelerator to route traffic to the closest AWS edge location.
 - AWS Direct Connect: dedicated network connection to AWS backbone (not encrypted by default - use AWS Direct Connect Plus VPN)
 - AWS VPN CloudHub: establishing a hub-and-spoke model for connecting remote branch offices through a VPN (routes are advertised to let each site communicate with each other).
 - Software VPN: provide your own VPN like OpenVPN
 - Transit VPC: connecting geographically disperse VPCs (like a hub of VPCs), also to connect external providers VPCs like Azure.
-Can address the overlapping CIDR problem.Additional filtering can be done over the traffic.
+Can address the overlapping CIDR problem.
+Additional filtering can be done over the traffic.
+PrivateLink endpoints are accessible cross regions.
 - VPC peering: recommended approach for connecting multiple Amazon VPCs within and across regions.
 No transitive connection between multiple VPCs, need to set a route.
 - AWS PrivateLink: connection between VPCs, AWS services using interface endpoints.
 Pro: redundant, use AWS backbones.
 1 interface gateway endpoint (dynamo and S3), the other are interface endpoint.
 For Gateway endpoints, security is with VPC Endpoint Policies.
 - Egress-Only Internet Gateway: for IPv6 only as all addresses are public by default, this is stateful, must create a custom route `::/0`, to use instead of NAT IPv4.
 - NAT Gateway is AWS managed, versus NAT Instance which a simple EC2 instance acting as a NAT.
 Gateway is high available in the AZ, not the NAT Instance.
+- Transit Gateway: AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
+Transit Gateway acts as a highly scalable cloud router—each new connection is made only once.

 ### Enhanced networking

 - custom virtual AWS network interface to get higher speed, available in AWS Linux AMI automatically.
 - placement groups:
-  - clustered: into single AZ
+  - _clustered_: into single AZ.
+Packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
-  - spread: max 7 instances per group
+  - _spread_: max 7 instances per group.
+Strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
-  - partition: extended spread when logical partition can be attached on the same rack hardware for performance, while still spreading the total cluster across multiple rack to ensure HA.
+  - _partition_: extended spread when logical partition can be attached on the same rack hardware for performance, while still spreading the total cluster across multiple racks to ensure HA.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+  - can be moved in and out at any time as long as the instance is in a stopped state.

 ### Route53